mysidia-deluxe/Mysidia-Deluxe/README.md

 - PHP 5.3.0+ (5.4 is recommended)
   - *Will not work on PHP 7*
 - PDO support
-- Imagick support (for layered pet images)
+- (optional) Imagick support.
+Layered pet images won't work without it.
 - (optional) A little PHP knowledge is advised if you wish to expand and add your own features (like custom pages).

 ## Download information